State counting on fibered CY-3 folds and the non-Abelian Weak Gravity Conjecture: Examples

 of $Z_{F}(\tau,\lambda,z)$ only depends on $a$, but $Z_{F}(\tau,z,\lambda)$ itself also depends on the value of $b$.
 The contribution of massless states to the Heterotic elliptic genus is given by the chiral index of the dual F-theory spectrum~\cite{Lee:2018urn} and this fixes

-where $\chi_{\bm{\lambda}_R}$ is the Weyl character associated to the representation $R$.
+where $\chi_{\lambda_R}$ is the Weyl character associated to the representation $R$ and the label $\lambda^{-2}$ indicates restriction to genus zero contributions.
 Note that we substract the uncharged states from the adjoint representation since they are already contained in the contribution from the Euler characteristic.
 This fixes the numerators of the elliptic genera

 to take the form